davidpallmann/hashnode-backups/cl43fsh0g01insjnvbua9akug.md

 5. Now try other cities you defined earlier.
 Remember to invoke your skill each time.
 Try, "What time is it in Denver?" or "What time is it in Seattle?"

+Congratulations!
+You've created a rudimentary Alexa skill, implemented an AWS Lambda function in C#, and tested it.
+You're on your way!

 # Where to Go From Here